How to Grow Spinach in Pots: Full Guide

 Once your spinach leaves are dry, seal them in a plastic bag in your refrigerator (vegetable crisper drawer usually works best) for up to three days.
 If you have a vacuum sealer or a straw, you may use that to get the air out of the plastic bag, but be careful not to crush the spinach.

-Another option is a Rubbermaid produce container that keeps larger amounts of spinach fresh for longer.
+Another option is a plastic produce container that keeps larger amounts of spinach fresh for longer.

 Also, I like to freeze some spinach and add it to my morning smoothies.
 So yummy and healthy!